qabarr/qabarr.github.io/index.md

 #feature_text:
 ---

-I'm a physicist at the University of Delaware, where I do astroparticle physics when I'm not procrastinating.
+I'm a postdoc at the University of Delaware, where I do astroparticle physics.

 {% include figure.html image="/assets/images/quin_pingu.jpg" %}